Biology A.S. (BIOS)

 |CHE 205||Organic Chemistry I||4|

-Students should check with transfer four-year college or university for the most appropriate course.
+Students should consult their advisor and transfer four-year college or university for the most appropriate courses.